unruli/unruli/README.md

 - 👋 Hi, my name is  Okocha chibuzor joseph
-- a computer engineering major and a techie
+- I am computer engineering major and a techie
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning python for machine learning, deep learning and computer vision
+- 🌱 I’m currently learning python for machine learning, deep learning, computer vision and python for Web application.
-- 💞️ I’m looking to collaborate on any python projects and software development
+- 💞️ I’m looking to collaborate on any python projects and software development.
+Some of my familiar Frameworks are
+-PyTorch
+-Tensorflow
+-keras
+-flask
+-Django
+-FastAPI

 - 📫 How to reach me okochachibu242@gmail.com
 <!---
 unruli/unruli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.